code-star/slides/slides/graphql-for-microservices-2016-05.md

 - Helpers

 <aside class="notes">
-- Two main routes using Spray
-    - Raw GraphQL endpoint
-    - Named queries
+- spray is an open-source toolkit for building REST/HTTP-based integration layers on top of Scala and Akka.
 - Manual schema and resolver implementation
+    - In order to execute queries, you first need to define a schema for your data.
+    It contains description of objects, interfaces, fields, enums, etc
 - Useful helpers reduce the length and redundancy of the code
-- (Code will be shown later)
+- Code will be shown later

+-> Scala...
 </aside>

 ## Sangria ![](img/graphql/sangria.svg){style="height:0.7em;margin-bottom:-0.05em"}